Swiss Democracy at Work

 The magic formula’s distribution is fixed based on the four largest parties: 2-2-2-1 in parliament.
 The government is always a coalition government.
 Ministers are elected by the parliament because of their individual quality and not upon coalition negotiations or a governmental programme, where the largest party takes the lead.

-After the ministers are appointed by parliament, the distribution to the seven departments takes place based on experience, competence, ambitions and qualities.
+After the ministers are appointed by parliament, the seven departments are distributed based on experience, competence, ambitions and qualities.

 Ministers are appointed for four years and cannot be forced to resign mid-term (except for particular circumstances).
 The government, on the other hand, cannot dissolve parliament.